 SquadCast is a podcast recording software made for collaboration.
 It’s made for long-distance podcasting where you can involve a group of people to discuss a topic despite not being in the same physical space.
 This is paid software that lets you connect through Skype interviews, with the option to also record video.
 And consequently, it records an audio file that can be uploaded in real-time to your preferred backup storage location in the cloud or on local folders.
 After the podcast, you can feed the audio files to editing.

 Aside from the above 9 audio editing and recording software options, there are still more audio editing software options available.
 A few special mentions are Music Radio Creative, Scribie, Zencastr, Reaper, Cleanfeed, TwistedWave, and FL Studio 20.

 What To Look For in the Best Audio Software for Podcasting

 As you may already encounter, there is a lot of audio editing software available online.
 Each has its pros and cons.
 One thing you want to think about is how you record and what type of podcasts you’re looking to record, before thinking about industry standards.

 Some podcasters like to broadcast live, while some prefer to record and upload periodically.
-Recording live, audiences can experience live interactions with the podcast host as natural as can be.
+Recording live, audiences can experience live interactions with the podcast host as naturally as can be.
 It feels more realistic but may not be fitting if you want to be able to a good story.
 It depends on the podcast host and their abilities.

 Non-live recordings allow the audio editor to play with the editing, add sound effects, and music, and inject more creativity and entertainment overall.

 There’s no right or wrong podcast approach, just what works best for you and your podcast.
 At the end of the day, your audience would value good quality audio, and that started with good audio production.

-Here are five tips to guide you on what you should be looking for in good audio recording and editing software, free and paid options:
+Here are five tips to guide you on what you should be looking for in good audio recording and editing software, with free and paid options: